github/codeql/docs/ql-documentation/learn-ql/javascript/introduce-libraries-js.rst

 The most important member predicates defined by `Module <https://help.semmle.com/qldoc/javascript/semmle/javascript/Modules.qll/type.Modules$Module.html>`__ are:

--  ``Module.getName()``: gets the name of the module, which is just the stem (that is, basename without extension) of the enclosing file.
+-  ``Module.getName()``: gets the name of the module, which is just the stem (that is, the basename without extension) of the enclosing file.
 -  ``Module.getAnImportedModule()``: gets another module that is imported (through ``import`` or ``require``) by this module.
 -  ``Module.getAnExportedSymbol()``: gets the name of a symbol that this module exports.